CBS International Business School

 The CBS International Business School (CBS) is a state-recognised, private business school which emerged in 2020 from the individual brands Cologne Business School (CBS) and European Management School (EMS).
-At its locations in Cologne, Mainz and Potsdam, it offers approximately 1,900 students its predominantly English-language business management study courses with the academic degrees Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science and MBA.
+At its locations in Cologne, Mainz, Potsdam, Aachen, Brühl, Neuss and Solingen, it offers approximately 3,000 students its predominantly English-language business management study courses with the academic degrees Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science and MBA.
 The CBS Cologne Business School GmbH is the responsible body of the university.

 Profile

 The CBS International Business School was founded in 1993 under the name "International Campus".
 It specialises in practice-oriented management study programmes according to international standards.
 Its portfolio includes on-site study programmes in German or English, which can be studied full-time, extra-occupationally or part-time.

 The practical relevance of the courses of study is guaranteed by, among others, lecturers from business and science, who transfer their practical knowledge directly into teaching.
 In addition, practice-oriented teaching content such as business projects and business simulation games, in which ethical issues and theories of sustainable management are discussed, are firmly anchored in the curricula.

 The study program portfolio of CBS International Business School comprises around 40 study programmes at Bachelor, Master and MBA level.
 They can be studied full-time, part-time, or extra-occupationally.
 All study programmes at the CBS International Business School are regularly accredited by the trinational accreditation agency FIBAA (Foundation for International Business Administration Accreditation) and the German Council of Science and Humanities.
 Institutionally, the CBS has also been accredited by the International Accreditation Council for Business Education (IACBE).

 The university also has numerous memberships in national and international associations, such as the Association to Advance Collegiate Schools of Business (AACSB), the Central and East European Management Development Association (CEEMAN), the Dr. Jürgen Foundation and the Principles for Responsible Management Education (PRME) Initiative.
 Since 2018, Prof. Dr. Elisabeth Fröhlich, President of the CBS International Business School, has held the chairmanship of the Cologne Science Round Table (KWR), whose aim is to highlight the numerous scientific and economic potentials of the region with its diverse range of offers and to facilitate networking between Cologne's universities and research institutions.